-Continuous availability of servers is important to run a business successfully and satisfy customers.
+Continuous server uptime is important to run a business successfully and satisfy customers.
 For instance, say that you have a mail server that sends and receives emails to and from a high number of customers every day.
 What if your mail server crashes?
 A large chunk of emails would be left un-delivered, which would eventually degrade the user experience, resulting in monetary loss.

-For this reason, companies monitor servers to ensure they're up and running 24/7.
+For this reason, companies with the help of server monitoring tools, monitor servers to ensure reliable server uptime with servers running 24/7.
 But uptime server monitoring is a complex process that involves many variables.
 On top of this, most large-scale organizations use many servers that are distributed geographically to offer services to clientele in various regions.

 With an integrated and robust server uptime monitor software, IT admins can effectively perform server uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.